EmbedJournal/embedjournal/_posts/2013-06-19-arduino-sd-card-initialization-failed.md

 /********************* Add these Two Lines **********************/
-pinMode(10, OUTPUT); // change this to 53 on a mega A // don't follow this!! digitalWrite(10, HIGH); // Add this line /***************************************************************/
+pinMode(10, OUTPUT); // change this to 53 on a mega  // don't follow this!! digitalWrite(10, HIGH); // Add this line /***************************************************************/